-Garden Waste Bin collections are being re-instated in all districts across Suffolk over the next few weeks.
-Please check your local council for up to date information.
+Garden Waste Bin collections have now been re-instated in all districts across Suffolk

 For ideas to help manage your garden waste in the interim please visit our Top Tips page.
 More information on compost bin offers can be found here https://suffolkrecycling.org.uk/reduce-your-waste/home-composting

 All local councils across Suffolk are working hard to minimise the impact on your recycling and waste collections and we appreciated your understanding in these challenging circumstances.